CNS-SCN Fellow Distinction

 A Fellow distinction is an honour that CNS bestows on an individual in recognition of exemplary achievement in the field of nutrition.

-- Must be a current “Active CNS” member or member of at least one of its originating societies - Canadian Society for Clinical Nutrition (CSCN) or Canadian Society for Nutritional Sciences (CSNS) - for a minimum of 10 years.
+Must be a current “Active” or “Emeritus” member or member of at least one of its originating societies - Canadian Society for Clinical Nutrition (CSCN) or Canadian Society for Nutritional Sciences (CSNS) - for a minimum of 10 years.

 - Demonstrate accomplishments and distinguished service in the field of nutrition in each of the four domains:

-- Recognition, honours, awards, reputation and credibility nationally and/or internationally within the nutrition sector (past and present)
+- Recognition, reputation and credibility nationally and/or internationally within the nutrition sector.

 The following individuals are not eligible to be nominated as a Fellow of CNS: